juju/terraform-provider-juju/README.md

 # Terraform Provider for Juju

+> **Warning** The provider is under active development and will initially support only some Juju functionality.
+Use releases at your own risk.

 The provider can be used to interact with Juju - a model-driven Operator Lifecycle Manager (OLM).

+## Initial Scope

+Once complete, the initial released version of the provider will allow you to:

+- Manage models,
+- Deploy charms from CharmHub,
+- Manage integrations (previously named "relationships").

+There will also be support for importing these existing Juju resources.

 ## Requirements